 Information on the benthic fauna of the lower continental slope and abyss (beyond 1 800 m depth) is largely lacking due to limited opportunities for sampling.
-However, deep water benthic sampling was undertaken (Benthic Solutions Ltd 2019) as part of the Environmental Baseline Survey for Total E&P Namibia's Block 2913B just to the north of the Reconnaissance Permit Area.
+However, deep water benthic sampling was undertaken as part of the Environmental Baseline Survey for Total E&P Namibia's Block 2913B just to the north of the survey area.
 This provided valuable information on the benthic infaunal communities of the lower continental slope.
-As conditions in such deep water habitats tend to be more uniform (low temperatures and low oxygen concentrations characterising the SACW that comprises the bulk of the water in the area), similar communities may be expected in the Reconnaissance Permit Area.
+As conditions in such deep-water habitats tend to be more uniform (low temperatures and low oxygen concentrations characterising the SACW that comprises the bulk of the water in the area), similar communities may be expected in the survey area.